-We use clinical judgement based on many years of experience, questionnaire data and computer-based tests to identify whether a person may have attention challenges.
+We use clinical judgment based on many years of experience, questionnaire data, and computer-based tests to identify whether a person may have attention challenges.

 For children in elementary school:

 For children of elementary age, we use a slightly different process that takes more time.
-We prefer to meet initially with parents to get a full scope of the challenges, and then to discuss the next steps in the assessment process.
+We prefer to meet initially with parents to get a full scope of the challenges and then discuss the next steps in the assessment process.
 For many children, we will advise a school observation before we meet with them, especially if the school has expressed concerns that have led parents to have an assessment.
-We believe that a school observation is a natural setting to understand what is happening for the child academically, socially and emotionally.
-In our experience, we have found that it is better to do a school observation before meeting the child so they are not aware of being observed.
+We believe that a school observation is a natural setting to understand what is happening to the child academically, socially, and emotionally.
+In our experience, we have found that it is better to do a school observation before meeting the child, so they are not aware of being observed.
 This is a key part of having a successful observation.

-The next step will be to continue with the ADHD Clinic process, by bringing the child with parent(s) to meet with us and take the computer-based assessment.
-We work hard to make the child comfortable, by playing games and chatting about their daily lives at home and school.
+The next step will be to continue with the ADHD Clinic process by bringing the child with the parent(s) to meet with us and take the computer-based assessment.
+We work hard to make the child comfortable by playing games and chatting about their daily lives at home and school.
 Most children enjoy the process and see it as a fun experience.

 With adults, we will meet for an initial intake, and if relevant, we encourage the partner to attend so as to get their perspective.
-Again, questionnaires are completed and the computer-based task administered.
+Again, questionnaires are completed, and the computer-based task is administered.
 This process takes about 2-3 hours.

 Based on the information collected, we will then write a short report that describes the challenges and provides the appropriate diagnosis, as well as initial recommendations.
 Then we will meet for a feedback session to discuss the results and provide consultation about what to do next.